chroth7/dotfiles/README.md

 - Apperance > Dimming: I like to have dimming enabled if window is not active
 - Profiles > Colors > Smart Box Cursor Color: Easier to find the cursor (alternatively: use a signal color)

+# Lanugages

+## Scala

+To use coc with Scala, execute `:CocInstall coc-metals` This should add metals to the coc server and the rest is configured in the dotfiles.